Research vessel departs for study of 'black hole' of Hudson Bay | CBC News

 "Despite being Canada's largest ocean watershed, the Hudson Bay is like a black hole in terms of scientific knowledge with large gaps in oceanographic and near shore studies," Adrian Schimnowski, CEO of Arctic Research Foundation, one of the operators of the boat, said in a news release.

 William Kennedy is a converted deep-sea crab fishing vessel.
 The refit, which was done in Summerside, cost $2 million.
-The boat is operated by the Arctic Research Foundation, the same organization that discovered the HMS Terror, and the University of Manitoba.
+The boat is operated by the University of Manitoba and the Arctic Research Foundation, the same organization that discovered the HMS Terror.

 Places other research vessels can't reach

 The operators say the converted fishing vessel is well-suited to the exploration of Hudson Bay's coast.
-Its 12-foot draft will allow for work in shallow water.
+Its 3.6-metre (12 foot) draft will allow for work in shallow water.

-The refit added an interior drylab and wetlab and accommodations for up to 14 people beyond the crew to the 66-foot boat.
+The refit added an interior dry lab and wet lab and accommodations for up to 14 people beyond the crew to the 20-metre boat.

 "The size of the William Kennedy, the water it can access, and the type of research that can be done on it, has largely been missing from Arctic study," said C. J. Mundy, principal investigator of the Southampton Island Marine Ecosystem Project, one of the research groups on board for the maiden voyage.